 All of which is money laid out prior to making a sale, and for which the artist doesn't see returned unless there is a sale.

 There are the outlays simply for applying to shows and exhibitions, residencies and grants which average $35-60 . . . money spent whether or not you are juried in to the show.
 These are necessities for wooing galleries and creating an exhibition trail that buyers want to see.
 It is another cost of doing business.

 As a Patron, you understand the importance of art.
 For an individual, art can be the light in the dark, the visual where memory is saved, where emotion is felt, and a reminder of the beauty of a place visited.
 As a social statement, art can change actions and expose truths in ways that are impactful.

 Patronage isn't a business, it is a belief in the artist.
 A belief that extends to the artist as encouragement that their work is meaningful and relevant.
 That their work is making a difference to the world . . . to an individual who finds comfort in the painting and spreads that contentment to others, and to society who benefits by the various viewpoints creating conversation for change.

-Thank you for believing in me and my art.
+Thank you, very much, for believing in me and my art.